vtg/flash2/README.md

 // Request: '/pages/1/act' Returns: [id:1, action:act]
 // Request: '/pages/1' Returns: not found
 "/pages/:id/:action"

-// prefixed with '&' are optional params. any or non can be present in request
-// Request: '/pages/1/act' Returns: [id:1, action:act]
-// Request: '/pages/1' Returns: [id:1]
-// Request: '/pages' Returns: []
-"/pages/&id/&action"

 // prefixed with '@' are global params. global param returns the rest of request
 // global param can only be used as last param